JMS55/jms55.github.io/content/posts/2024_10_25_virtual_geometry_bevy_0_15/index.md

 Finally, I'd like to compare Bevy v0.14 to (what will soon release as) v0.15.

-The test scene we'll be looking at is 3375 instances of the Stanford bunny mesh arranged in a 15x15x15 cube, running at 1080p on an RTX 3080 locked to base clocks.
+The test scene we'll be looking at is 3375 instances of the Stanford bunny mesh arranged in a 15x15x15 cube, running at a resolution of 2240x1260 on an RTX 3080 locked to base clocks.

 <center>